 The API is the interface that, like your helpful waiter, runs and delivers the data from the application you’re using to the airline’s systems over the Internet.
 It also then takes the airline’s response to your request and delivers right back to the travel application you’re using.
 Moreover, through each step of the process, it facilitates the interaction between the application and the airline’s systems – from seat selection to payment and booking.

 APIs do the same for all interactions between applications, data, and devices.
-They allow the transmission of data from system to system, creating connectivity.
+They allow the transmission of data from system to system, creating a connected experience.
 APIs provide a standard way of accessing any application data, or device, whether it’s accessing cloud applications like Salesforce, or shopping from your mobile phone.

 Types of APIs

-There are numerous types of APIs.
-For example, you may have heard of Java APIs, or interfaces within classes that let objects talk to each other in the Java programming language.
+There are a few different types of APIs to get familiar with.
+For example, you may have heard of Java APIs or interfaces within classes that let objects talk to each other in the Java programming language.
 Along with program-centric APIs, there are also Web APIs such as the Simple Object Access Protocol (SOAP), Remote Procedure Call (RPC), and perhaps the most popular—at least in name— Representational State Transfer (REST).
-There are 15,000 publicly available APIs, according to Programmable Web, and many thousands of more private APIs that companies use to expand their internal and external capabilities.
+And new API technologies and styles continue to pop up today, like GraphQL and AsyncAPI to name a few.
+There are over 15,000 publicly available APIs, according to Programmable Web, plus many thousands of private APIs that companies use to expand their internal and external capabilities.

 More API resources

 If you’re interested in learning more, take a look at our API resources on definitions, design, and management.
-We also have more resources about how APIs are changing the enterprise and becoming valuable business assets themselves.
-If you’d like to take the next step, take a look at our solutions for APIs in the enterprise.
+You can also learn how APIs are driving a new type of business: the composable enterprise.